viaacode/documentation-jekyll/docs/diginstroom/sip/1.1/usecases/3d-scan.md

 ---
 layout:       default
-title:        Scan of a 3D artwork
+title:        Scan of a three-dimensional artwork
 parent:       Use cases
+grand_parent:  SIP Specification 1.1
-nav_order:    6
+nav_order:    7
 nav_exclude:  false
 has_children: false
-sip_profile:  3d
+sip_profile:  material-artwork
 ---
+Editor's Draft
+{: .label .label-yellow }
 # Use Case: a digitization of a three-dimensional artwork

 The following use case describes how to package a reproduction of a three-dimensional artwork such as a statue or sculpture.